Overview

 • Accelerometer 4

-A client’s accelerometer tag would reflect the specific accelerometer in use by the client, which may change as accelerometers are replaced or upgraded.
+A device’s accelerometer tag reflects the specific accelerometer in use by the device, which may change as accelerometers are replaced or upgraded.

 Metadata